GHOST: Hallucination-Inducing Image Generation for Multimodal LLMs: DASH

 \section{DASH}

-We reproduce DASH results with Qwen2.5 and LLaVA.
-For LLaVA, we only evaluate DASH-LLM, a variant of DASH that relies solely on language model feedback.
-We omit DASH-OPT as it is too memory-intensive, even a batch size of 1 exceeds the limits of 80GB GPUs.
-For Qwen2.5, we evaluate both DASH-LLM and DASH-OPT.
-In DASH-OPT, we tune three parameters: step size, gradient clipping, and the VLM loss weight.
-In DASH-OPT, we tune three parameters: step size, gradient clipping, and the VLM loss weight.
-Specifically, we search step size and gradient clip values in $[0.1,0.2,0.4,0.8]$, and the VLM loss weight in $[1,2,4,6,8]$.
-As our evaluation metric, we count the number of images that do not contain the target object according to an object detector but still mislead the MLLM into hallucinating its presence.
-We are unable to use ReLION-5B, as its KNN search service is private.
-Additionally, computing CLIP embeddings over the full dataset is computationally infeasible for us.
-Instead, we use the COCO dataset for our experiments.
-The corresponding results are shown below.
+We reproduced DASH results with Qwen2.5 and Llava.
+For Llava we only investigated DASH-LLM which is a varient of DASH results.
+We omited DASH-OPT since even batch size of 1 could not be achieved with 80GB gpus.
+For Qwen2.5 we investigated both DASH-LLM and DASH-OPT.
+For DASH-OPT we finetuned three parameters, step size, gradient clip and vlm weight on the loss. for step size and gradient clip we investigated $[0.1,0.2,0.4,0.8]$ and for MLLM weight we checked $[1,2,4,6,8]$.
+Our meassure was the number images that does not contain the object according to object detector but mislead the MLLM.
+We could not use ReLION-5B as the KNN search service is private.
+In addition calculating clip embeddings on all those images was not practical for us.
+We used COCO dataset instead.
+On COCO these are the results.